 Low-quality or faulty solar power systems can be unsafe, plus they won’t last as long in Australia’s harsh, changing climate so you want to work with a provider that uses thoroughly vetted equipment.
 You can check the Clean Energy Council’s lists of approved manufacturers for fire-tested modules, inverters, and batteries to learn more.

 You may also check this list of Australian standards for solar power systems on the LG Energy website.

 3. Is my business premises suited and safe for rooftop solar?

-That said, if you do want to switch to solar but your business’ roof is obscured by trees or you’re only renting your space so you can’t make permanent changes to the site, you may be eligible to join other organisations in an off-premises multi-site power purchase agreement (PPA).
+That said if you do want to switch to solar but your business’ roof is obscured by trees, or if you’re only renting your space so you can’t make permanent changes to the site, you may be eligible to join other organisations in an off-premises multi-site power purchase agreement (PPA).

 4. What are my guarantees if the installed system doesn’t perform as expected?